sbslee/pypgx/docs/cli.rst

 .. code-block:: text

    $ pypgx compute-target-depth -h
-   usage: pypgx compute-target-depth [-h] [--bam PATH [PATH ...]] [--fn PATH]
-                                     [--assembly TEXT] [--bed PATH]
+   usage: pypgx compute-target-depth [-h] [--assembly TEXT] [--bed PATH]
-                                     gene output
+                                     gene output bams [bams ...]

-   Compute read depth for the target gene from BAM files.
+   Compute read depth for target gene from BAM files.

    Positional arguments:
      gene             Target gene.
-     output                Archive file with the semantic type CovFrame[ReadDepth].
+     output           Output archive file with the semantic type CovFrame[ReadDepth].
+     bams             One or more input BAM files.
+Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help       Show this help message and exit.
-     --bam PATH [PATH ...]
-                           One or more BAM files.
-Cannot be used with --fn.
-     --fn PATH             File containing one BAM file per line.
-Cannot be used with --bam.
      --assembly TEXT  Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --bed PATH       By default, the input data is assumed to be WGS.
 If it is targeted sequencing, you must provide a BED file to indicate probed regions.

    [Example] For the CYP2D6 gene from WGS data:
      $ pypgx compute-target-depth \
      CYP2D6 \
      read-depth.zip \
-     --bam A.bam B.bam
+     1.bam 2.bam

    [Example] For the CYP2D6 gene from targeted sequencing data:
      $ pypgx compute-target-depth \
      CYP2D6 \
      read-depth.zip \
-     --fn bam.txt \
+     bam.list \
      --bed probes.bed

 create-consolidated-vcf